 - Loan term

-When shopping for a personal loan—or any loan—compare apples-to-apples numbers.
-It may be helpful to view annual percentage rate vs. interest rate as total cost of borrowing vs. the base cost of securing your personal loan.
+When shopping for a personal loan — or any loan — be sure to compare apples-to-apples numbers.
+It may be helpful to view annual percentage rate vs. interest rate as total cost of borrowing instead of just considering the base cost of securing your personal loan.
 Frankly, it may not be useful to compare interest rates to APRs, though there are tools and formulas available for this.
-Ideally, your loan servicer will be able to answer any questions you have about these rates—and they should really be promoting APR clearly any time interest rates appear, so you fully understand the total cost of borrowing
+Ideally, your loan servicer should be able to answer any questions you have about these rates.
+They also should really be promoting APR clearly any time interest rates appear, so that you fully understand the total cost of borrowing

 Additionally, take both rates into account when comparing loans among lenders and even similar loans from one financial institution.
 What looks like a few points in either direction can mean big savings — or overspending — over the life of your loan.